cyxx/blues/README.md

 ![Screenshot1](blues1.png) ![Screenshot2](bbja2.png)

-There is also some support for [Prehistorik 2](https://www.mobygames.com/game/prehistorik-2).
+There is also support for [Prehistorik 2](https://www.mobygames.com/game/prehistorik-2).

 ## Requirements